 There are studies that have proven that Chaga can heal psoriasis.
 Those studies started in 1951 with 50 patients with different forms of psoriasis.
 Thirty-eight of those 50 were completely cured.
 Eight showed improvement, while only 4 remained unaffected.
 None of the patients were harmed by the Chaga treatment.

-Well, now you know what Chaga mushrooms and and a bit about their benefits.
+Well, now you know what Inonotus obliquus is and a bit about their benefits.
 But how do you get Chaga from the tree to inside your body?
-There are five main ways – Chaga tea, an alcohol extract (tincture), in powdered form, capsules or creams.
+There are five main ways – Chaga mushroom tea, an alcohol extract (tincture), in powdered form, capsules or creams.
 Let’s see the different ways to take this supplement

-Before making any Chaga mushroom supplements you need to know some basic things.
+Before making any Inonotus obliquus supplements you need to know some basic things.

-Chaga tea is the most popular way to consume this superfood.
+Tea is the most popular way to consume this superfood.
 It is relatively easy to make, and you can use it every day.
 Not to mention, it can also be added to your regular tea or coffee.
 It won’t change the taste too much.
-Some say it will add a slight “mushroom taste” but compared to other healthy herbs like cinnamon, peppermint etc, it doesn’t have a very strong flavour.
+Some say it will add a slight “mushroom taste” but compared to other healthy herbs like cinnamon, peppermint etc, it doesn’t have a very strong flavor.

 There are basically three ways how to make Chaga tea.
 Feel free to choose the one you like best.
 They vary little in taste, so you can’t go wrong.
-You can of course find many more Chaga mushroom tea recipes from the internet but I’m only gonna cover those that I’ve used and like.
+You can, of course, find many more tea recipes from the internet but I’m only gonna cover those that I’ve used and liked.

-- Now, take one spoon (or two, if you like stronger taste) of ground Chaga powder.
-If you haven’t prepared the Chaga, you can just grind it.
-(You can also read about Chaga preparing here.
+- Now, take one spoon (or two, if you like the stronger taste) of ground mushroom inonotus powder.
+If you haven’t prepared it, you can just grind it.
+(You can also read about preparing here.

-- Boil the water and our it onto the Chaga.
+- Boil the water and pour it onto the Chaga.

 - Add honey or maple syrup.
 Sugar, milk, or any natural ingredient that you like can be added.

 - Enjoy!
-Experiment with different combinations, flavours, and ratios.
+Experiment with different combinations, flavors, and ratios.